Regularity of deficiency modules through spectral sequences: Introduction

 \section{Introduction}

-Let $\mathbb{K}$ be a field, let $R=\mathbb{K}[x_1,\ldots, x_n]$ be a polynomial ring in $n$ variables over $\mathbb{K},$ that we assume it is standardly $\mathbb{Z}$--graded (this just means that elements of $\mathbb{K}$ have degree zero, and variables have degree one).
+Let $\mathbb{K}$ be a field, let $R=\mathbb{K}[x_1,\ldots, x_n]$ be a polynomial ring in $n$ variables over $\mathbb{K},$ that we assume it has the standard grading (this just means that elements of $\mathbb{K}$ have degree zero, and variables have degree one).
 In this setting, given a finitely generated, graded $R$--module $M$ we consider Schenzel's graded deficiency modules

 as a way of measuring how far $M$ is of being a Cohen--Macaulay module.
 In this setting, it is of interest to understand how big can be the Castelnuovo--Mumford regularity of these modules; more precisely, we want to calculate upper bounds for this regularity.